 An Australian company, with 24 hour global assistance covering residents of 150 countries, World Nomads will allow you to buy policies, file claims and extend your coverage online, even while on the road.

 (FYI, they are also recommended by Nat Geo Adventure, Lonely Planet and Rough Guides, not only for their flexible and robust service, but because they give back to the people you visit through sponsored community projects around the globe.)

 What we like: unlike most insurers, who refuse claims for doing anything more dangerous than lying on the beach, World Nomads will cover you for injuries sustained during the “adventure” activities typical during a visit to Krabi: rock climbing, scuba diving, kayaking and so on.
 Though tour operators here usually do provide their own insurance for customers, you may find having your own policy gives you extra peace of mind.
 World Nomads also provides medical evacuation (repatriation) if necessary.

-Use the form above (or below on mobile browsers) to get a free quote: policies can be tailored from a simple family weekend away to students on a gap year.
+Use the form below to get a free quote: policies can be tailored from a simple family weekend away to students on a gap year.
 Different levels of coverage are available – from basic medical to full cover including theft – and most countries in the world (not just Thailand) are included in your policy.
 Our advice would be to read the small print on all offers, bearing in mind the points above, before choosing the best one for you: it may be dull, but it will ensure you have a stress-free holiday, plus save any head-and-heartaches later.